 As someone who designs and leads such programs for a living, I can tell you that senior executives treat strategic decision-making skills as corporate superpowers — superpowers, I may add, that unlock access to senior leaders, interesting projects, and promotions.

 Strategic decision-making is a core, never-ending business activity across a broad range of topics

-Let's explore each of these reasons next (and offer tons of real-life examples of what types of topics companies tackle all the time - readers seem to have insatiable appetite for real life examples).
+Let’s explore each of these reasons next (I’ll offer tons of real-life examples of what types of topics companies tackle all the time — readers seem to have an insatiable appetite for real-life examples).

 1. Strategic decision-making is a core, never-ending business activity across a broad range of topics

 Strategic decision-making helps businesses better address challenges and capture opportunities.
-Since the competitive environment of any business always changes, the need for strategic-making never goes away.
-In fact, the more dynamic the environment gets, the more often decisions need to be made.
+Since the competitive environment of any business always changes, the need for strategic decision-making never goes away.
+In fact, the more dynamic the environment, the more often decisions need to be made.

 To illustrate the broad range of topics that benefit from a strategic decision-making process, I’ve compiled a list of 20 real-life topics that companies frequently tackle (listed alphabetically).

 As you read the list, select the topics that are relevant to what you do in your organization.